NJLforthewin/js-review-project/README.md

-# Javascript Review Project By John Christian Sancija
+# Javascript Review Project By CORDOVA PISOT

 PROJECT FOR BEGGINER TO ADVANCE